mapoztate/mprado/content/posts/college-search-strategy.md

 ### Final thoughts

-The best way to approach this: don't have a dream school, but have a dream safety.
-You'll feel a lot better in the end.
-If you get rejected, don't feel too bad, and just probably know it's for the best :)
+The best way to approach this: don't have a dream school, but have a dream safety; you'll feel a lot better in the end.
+If you get rejected, don't feel too bad, and just probably know it's for the best.

-If you have any questions, feel free to leave a comment!
+**This article is part of a whole guide to getting into college.
+View it [here!](/collegeapp)**